What is an Upfit on a Work Truck?

 Final Take

-Don’t spec based on price.
+Don’t spec for price.

 Leyhan